 Following Chen et al. (2010), we use market-to-book ratios (M/B) and R&D as firm characteristics indicative of selective disclosure and classify firms into treated and control groups.
-Specifically, treatment and control firms are defined as the top and bottom 30% ranked by the M/B ratio or as the top 50% ranked by the R&D-to-sales ratio among positive R&D firms and zero-R&D firms, respectively.
+Specifically, treatment and control firms are defined as top and bottom 30% of

+M/B or as top 50% of R&D-to-Sales ratio among positive R&D firms and zero-R&D firms, respectively.
 We set the Post dummy as one for 2000-2002 and zero for 1997-1999.

-Columns (1) and (2) in Table 7 show the results for the M/B- and R&D-based measures of selective disclosure, respectively.
-For both measures, the coefficient estimates of the triple interaction term $Treated \times ExCapital \times Post$ are positive and significant, which suggests that cash savings from external capital have significantly increased for firms with a larger reduction in the COC relative to firms with a smaller reduction in the COC following the legislation.

-To ease the concern that the results may be driven by some omitted variables that affect both the COC and cash savings, we also conduct placebo tests based on the fictitious event years of 2006 and 2011.
-The sample period is 3 years before and 3 years since the fictitious event year.
-The results of the placebo tests reported in Columns (3)-(6) show that none of the coefficient estimates of $Treated \times ExCapital \times Post$ are significant.
+Columns (1) and (2) in Table 7 show the results for M/B- and R&D-based measures of selective disclosure, respectively.
+For both measures, the coefficient estimates of the triple interaction term $Treated \times ExCapital \times Post$ are positive and significant, which suggests that cash savings from external capital have significantly increased for firms with a larger reduction in COC relative to firms with a smaller reduction in COC following the legislation.
+We also conduct placebo tests based on fictitious event years of 2006 and 2011.
+The results of placebo tests reported in columns (3)-(6) show that none of the coefficient estimates of $Treated \times ExCapital \times Post$ are significant.
 Thus, the results appear to be unique around the Reg FD and are less likely due to other confounding factors.
-These findings boost our confidence that the COC has a causal impact on corporate cash savings from external capital.
+These findings boost our confidence that COC has a causal impact on corporate cash savings from external capital.